ICTU/quality-time/components/database/README.md

 ### Library upgrades

-Three packages are upgraded to pull in Ubuntu security fixes the base image does not ship yet.
+Five packages are upgraded to pull in Ubuntu security fixes the base image does not ship yet.

 **`openssl` and `libssl3t64`** are upgraded to `3.0.13-0ubuntu3.15`, from [USN-8678-1](https://ubuntu.com/security/notices/USN-8678-1).
 Trivy flags the image on